 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.
 Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

-Based on our record, Redis seems to be a lot more popular than CouchDB.
-While we know about 183 links to Redis, we've tracked only 16 mentions of CouchDB.
+Based on our record, Redis should be more popular than CouchDB.
+It has been mentiond 214 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 MongoDB - MongoDB (from "humongous") is a scalable, high-performance NoSQL database.